 Christine joined Watsi on September 19th, 2016.
-Five years ago, Christine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Christine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Christine's most recent donation supported Tola, a 34-year-old from Cambodia, to fund fracture repair surgery so he can return to work.

 Christine has funded healthcare for 81 patients in 10 countries.